xwxnumber1xwx/REACT-Neighborhood_Map/README.md

 	`python -m SimpleHTTPServer 8000`
 * Then the App should run on [port 8000](http://localhost:8000).

-* It' important to known, the Service Worker (offline-first functionality) works only if you build the app (Production mode).
+* It's important to known, the Service Worker (offline-first functionality) works only if you build the app (Production mode).
 For this reason if you want to test it, you need to build first the Web App

 ## MIT License